David Nelson (Utah activist)

-David Keith Nelson (born April 7, 1962) is an American activist for the protection of equal rights for lesbian, gay, bisexual and transgender (LGBT) people.
+David Keith Nelson (April 7, 1962 – June 11, 2024) was an American LGBT and gun rights activist.
 He founded or helped found several LGBT-related nonprofit organizations in Utah and helped direct others.
 His work with the Democratic Party encouraged many LGBT Utahns to serve as party leaders.
 His work as a legislative and executive lobbyist accomplished the adoption of several LGBT- and weapon-friendly state and local laws, rules, ordinances and policies, and the rejection of other legislation.

 Personal

 Nelson was born in Salt Lake City as a member of the political Cannon family.
 He studied political science at the University of Utah from 1982 to 1984.
-He retired in 2001 from his professional career in marketing and public relations, and resides in Brigham City, Utah.
-He lives with disabilities, and was diagnosed in 2015 with Autism Spectrum Disorder.
-After his diagnosis was established, he dedicated his abilities to LGBT autism advocacy, and helped create the LGBTQ-Autism Utah organization in 2018 with the Utah Pride Center, its Utah Pride Festival and the University of Utah Health Autism Spectrum Disorder Clinic.
+He retired in 2001 from his professional career in marketing and public relations, to reside in Brigham City, Utah.
+He lived with disabilities, and was diagnosed in 2015 with Autism Spectrum Disorder.
+After his diagnosis was established, he dedicated his abilities to LGBTQ autism advocacy, and helped create the LGBTQ-Autism Utah organization in 2018 with the Utah Pride Center, its Utah Pride Festival and the University of Utah Health Autism Spectrum Disorder Clinic.

-He resumed sharing his Islamic Sayyid title in 2020 after 25 years with LGBT / MENA organizations, events and others, in attempting to advise them with creating supportive groups.
-Such groups have worked with MENA regions in worldwide LGBT events and organizations.
+Although not a Muslim, Nelson identified as a Sayyid based on self-conducted genealogical research as of 2021, worked to build ties between LGBTQ and MENA organizations.

-Political
+Nelson died June 11, 2024, from Lewy body dementia.

-Nelson has been active in politics since 1982.
-Though he was most active during the 1990s in Utah, his work included helping to direct political groups in California and the District of Columbia.
+Activism career

-His work reflected the ideals of Jeffersonian democracy including those for American republicanism, civic duty and equality of political opportunity.
-His work in LGBT and Second Amendment politics reflected the ideal for a limited government which is prohibited from violating the natural rights of the people or the rights of the states.
+Nelson became active in politics 1982.
+Though he was most active during the 1990s in Utah, he helped to direct political groups in California and the District of Columbia.

-His work earned the attention of governmental and political leaders, and news reporters.
+His work reflected the ideals of Jeffersonian democracy including American republicanism, civic duty and equality of political opportunity.
+His LGBT and Second Amendment politics pursued limited government which upholds the natural rights of the people and the rights of the states.

-Twenty years ago, David Nelson was one of the few Utah voices demanding basic rights for gay and lesbian citizens.
-Aggressive in promoting antidiscrimination measures, he assisted in passage of the first hate-crimes legislation.
-Although Nelson frequently generated disagreement among supporters (including me), no one can dispute the courage he exhibited in the early years of this movement.
+He earned the attention of governmental and political leaders, and news reporters.